Brave, Humble, Firm, Dedicated

 Soon after serving on the committee, and only five months after returning to duty, Nixon requested another furlough in a letter dated October 28, 1778; “The circumstances of my family are such as require my immediate attention, which lays me under the disagreeable necessity of soliciting a furlough for a reasonable time… Colonel Greaton, who is an able good officer, would command the brigade in my absence.
 The furlough was granted and Nixon returned home the winter of 1778-79 to aid his wife Hannah in family and financial matters between the farm and tavern.
 Nixon was recalled to duty on February 26, 1779.

 Nixon’s brigade remained in the New York City area, mainly Westchester County and the Highlands.
 The spring of 1779 was a period of watchful anticipation of British activity.
 Though the war, for the most part, had gone south, Washington remained with the army stationed in the highlands.
 Nixon’s brigade was in the division of Major General Heath.
 On June 24, 1779, there was a general order anticipating an attack from the British that still held New York City.
 Nixon’s brigade was to be on the watch and his artillery would warn of any attack, which never came.
 In the fall of 1779, Nixon was under the immediate command of Washington at West Point.
 Though the war in the south intensified, the need to keep troops posted along the Hudson continued.
-Nixon remained at his post another year.
-By then, Nixon’s health had declined to the point he thought of resigning.
-He penned his resignation to Washington on September 8, 1780 stating “The present state of my health is such that I am constrained by a necessity that by on means corresponds with inclination to beg leave to resign the command I have the honor to hold in the army…”
+Nixon remained at station another year.
+By then, Nixon’s health had declined to the point that resignation seemed imminent.
+He penned his resignation to Washington on September 8, 1780 stating, “The present state of my health is such that I am constrained by a necessity that by on means corresponds with inclination to beg leave to resign the command I have the honor to hold in the army…”

 After the Revolutionary War